‘VICE’:

 Melhor canção original

-All the Stars (Mark Spears, Kendrick Lamar, Anthony Tiffith e Solana Rowe), Pantera Negra
+Stars (Mark Spears, Kendrick Lamar, Anthony Tiffith e Solana

-The Place Where Lost Things Go (Marc Shaiman e Scott Wittman), O Retorno de Mary Poppins
+Lost Things Go (Marc Shaiman e Scott Wittman), O Retorno de Mary

-When a Cowboy Trades His Spurs for Wings (David Rawlings e Gillian Welch), A Balada de Buster Scruggs
+Trades His Spurs for Wings (David Rawlings e Gillian Welch), A Balada

 Pantera Negra (Vencedor)